 Southeast Asia's best cuisines are collected together here in one place.
 Safe and clean multi-ethnic neighborhoods ripe for exploring.
 There are shopping malls up the wazoo, world-class hotels, sport-spa-and-health legal highs, rollicking nightlife, art museums, nature reserves, andeven a packed casino.
 All of this is tied together with an efficient and inexpesnive rapid transit system.

-Singapore's pink dollars have been fueling a renaissance of gay-owned and managed businesses across the island in the first decade of the 21st century.
+Singapore's pink dollars fueled a renaissance of gay-owned and managed businesses across the island in the first decade of the 21st century.
 The tourist area of Chinatown has several dozen rainbow venues filling up heritage buildings and attracting a steady flow of local clientele and in-the-know regional visitors.
 The annual Pink Dot gathering to celebrate tolerance and diversity has seen increased attendance year after year.
 Recent surveys show a growing acceptance of LGBT in society in general, especially among youth.

 The government has been officially hiring open homosexuals into the civil service for years now and gay and lesbian talents are sought after in the work force as the country strives to maintain its Asian "tiger" status.
 This new pragmatism seems set to continue.

 In fact, Singapore has one of Asia's hottest gay scenes going.
 Nobody would have predicted a decade ago that Bangkok would become dully conservative while Singapore would ascend to the wild heights last explored by the party men of 1970s San Francisco.
 Nobody but us.
 Singapore (along with Tokyo) has always been one of those round-the-clock gay fun factories, only now its scene has moved indoors from serene tropical cruise beaches, steamy inner-city jungle gardens, parking garages and and shadowy alleys.
 Unfortunately, along with this shift into high homo gear has come yet another young generation who think they invented partying and are somehow immune to the effects of drugs and STDs.